fafzie/fafzie.com/data/posts/Interactive-app-for-Home&We.md

 ![Image ...](/images/posts/Home&weapp/Home&weapp.png)

-Had an amazing opportunity to work with Home&We netherlands to create a cusomizer and interactive app for home interiors.
+Had an amazing opportunity to work with Home&We New Zealand to create a cusomizer and interactive app for home interiors.
 I was involved in creating the app.
 Managed the design team, management team and UI-UX design  towards creating the solution.